 With athletics in particular, potential is lost through bad coaching, bad parenting, a failure to recognize the potential, injury or tragedy, to name just a few.
 The biggest failure in achieving potential however, is in those parents that actually REALIZE their child’s potential, and fail to nurture it.
 The overwhelming majority of today’s potential – in every area, not just athletics – is wasted due to parental laziness or “priority variance”.
 Priority variance may manifest itself as poor dietary choices, a lack of opportunities provided to the child, or behavioral problems that are never addressed.

-What we see today is a lot of good young players getting too fat to play the game by the time they hit high school or quitting before they ever reached the pinnacle of their abilities.
-That, coupled with a society that puts money ahead of its health and dreams, means that…
+What we see today is a lot of good youth soccer players getting too fat to play the game by the time they hit high school or quitting before they ever reached the pinnacle of their abilities.
+That, coupled with a society that puts money ahead of its health and dreams, means that local soccer clubs are making a killing on 1-on-1 training, “competitive” soccer, and selling the dream to those who can afford it.

 In some cases, it’s the child’s potential that is their downfall.
 Parents can be blinded by their child’s potential.
 When Moms & Dads are assessing their child’s abilities and estimating future accomplishments, they subconsciously measure their child’s potential against the other children’s performance.
 When you measure possibilities against actual production, possibilities look AWESOME – Dreams vs Reality.